Smoking Cessation – Diagnosis, Symptoms and Treatment

 What is Cigarette Smoke?

-Cigarette smoke is composed of toxic fumes and carcinogens that are created due to combustion of hydrocarbons and other chemicals in cigarettes.
+Cigarette smoke is composed of toxic fumes and carcinogens created due to the combustion of hydrocarbons and other cigarette chemicals.
 Cigarettes also contain nicotine, a highly addictive stimulant that causes heart rate elevation, agitation, euphoria, and gastrointestinal symptoms in naïve individuals.
 These symptoms typically resolve in long-term nicotine users.

 Other complications of cigarette smoke include oral cancer, esophageal cancer, stomach cancer, pancreatitis, urothelial cancer (bladder and kidneys), and colon cancer.
 It is also a leading risk factor for the development of heart disease and stroke.
 Smoking is considered the number one cause of preventable death.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.
 By the end of this article, you will have the answers to these essential questions

 - What are the harms of Cigarette Smoke?

 - How common is Cigarette Smoking?